 Nexthink Collector is a lightweight agent based on patented technology.
 It captures and reports network connections, program executions, web requests, and many other activities and properties from employee devices on which it runs.
 It is implemented as a kernel driver and accompanying services, offering remote and automated silent installations with negligible impact on system performance while minimizing network traffic.

 Less than 0.15%

 ~ 3kbps on average

 The capability of Collector for gathering user activity data is shared by the kernel driver and the helper service (or daemon) components (list of the components).
-By running close to the operating system, the kernel driver detects some kinds of user activities that are only visible at this level.
+Running as a kernel driver close to the operating system allows reporting information only visible at this level.

 Collector is available for both Windows and macOS operating systems.
-A version of Collector optimized for desktop virtualization use cases is available for thin clients powered by IGEL OS.
+A lightweight version of Collector optimized for desktop virtualization use cases is also available for thin clients powered by IGEL OS.

 Since the Windows driver is a kernel-mode component, any error in its internals or its interaction with a misbehaving third-party driver can lead to system instabilities.
 Even with Nexthink striving as hard as possible to deliver bug-free software, the principle of precaution holds.
 The CrashGuard feature available for Windows platforms detects every system crash and, by default, disables the Collector driver if the system crashes more than three times in a row after installation.
 Refer to Installing Collector on Windows documentation for more information.

 Kernel-mode traffic interception

 Some Windows applications may send and receive data to and from the network using kernel-mode components, actually hiding their network traffic from user-space monitoring applications.
 Being a kernel driver itself, Collector is nevertheless able to detect and report such traffic.

 Collector identifies commonly used paths and other special mount locations with path aliases.
 For example, when you assign drive letter D to the DVD-ROM, Collector reports an application executed from that media as